Policies & Procedures

 - Title I Family Engagement

 Students are dismissed promptly at 3:05 pm.
 Parents, guardians and caregivers must pick up children at 3:05 pm as there is no supervision after this time.
 Any 4th or 5th grade student who wishes to walk home must have a letter on file in the main office, from a parent or guardian, granting them permission to do so.
-Please develop a family plan for dismissal so that your child/children know exactly at which door you will greet them.
+Please develop a family plan for dismissal so that your child/children know exactly where you will greet them.
 For safety reasons, students will be dismissed from the following areas:

 Absence from School

 If your child is absent from school, please phone the office at 914-738-3640 or send an email to Pasqua Perrino, Nurse Wolfenhaut and the classroom teacher.
 Please provide us with the reason for the absence and how long it will last.
 Please send a note upon the student’s return.
 Notes should include the following: